jetfontanilla/moodle-mod_englishcentral/README.txt

 This module allows you to embed videos from EnglishCentral.com within activities in a Moodle course.

-In an EnglishCentral activity, students interact with a selected set of videos and work toward the Watch, Learn and Study goals set by the teacher.
+In an EnglishCentral activity, students interact with a selected set of videos and work toward the [Watch, Learn, Speak, Chat] goals set by the teacher.

 ===============================================
 LICENSE